 And if that’s the kind of blog you want to build, then this is one of the best blog examples for you.

 For those in the health, fitness or wellness niche, one of the best fitness blog examples to help you get yours on the right track is the Nerd Fitness blog.

 Established in 2009 by Steve Kamb, the blog focuses on helping busy people stay in shape (which is clear from their homepage).
 The blog also covers mindset, nutrition, and anything that can help readers live a healthy, happy life.

 With over a million unique visitors a month, this is definitely a fitness blog that is loved by its target audience.
 But what key lessons can you glean from the rise and success of the Nerd Fitness blog?

 - Fun writing style.
 Many people feel pressured to get into shape.
 The Nerd Fitness blog goes against the grain and makes getting fit fun with its humorous approach.

 - Success stories from normal people.
 It’s easy to relate to the topics covered on the Nerd Fitness blog as most of the posts highlight stories from normal people who live hectic lives like you.

 Fitness blogs are some of the most challenging to get off the ground, but by following in the Nerd Fitness blog’s footsteps, you can easily build a good following.

-Founded in 2005 by Albert Lee and Mike Lee, MyFitnessPal is a fitness app and blog that publishes all things fitness.
+Founded in 2005 by Albert Lee and Mike Lee, MyFitnessPal is a fitness app and blog that publishes about all things fitness, health & wellness.

 From diet and nutrition to fitness regimens to motivation, the blog is a valuable resource for those looking to live life to the fullest.